 Blended models are particularly effective for large classes, where it is more challenging to engage students.
 The Faculty’s first innovations in blended learning were initiated in 2011 by instructors in two high-enrolment Arts and Science courses: Human Geography (GPHY 101) and Principles of Psychology (PSYC 100).

-All blended courses, including those initiated outside of the Course Redesign project, are being assessed to evaluate their effectiveness in terms of student engagement and learning; the results of these assessments will be reported to the university community.
+All blended courses, including those initiated outside of the Course Redesign project, are being assessed to evaluate their effectiveness in terms of student engagement and learning.
+Preliminary results from the Classroom Survey of Student Engagement (CLASSE) indicate statistically significant improvements in student engagement in blended versions in comparison to their traditional versions, particularly in active learning in the classroom, student-faculty interaction, and higher order thinking skills.

 Read more about the Faculty's blended learning initiative.